FriederikeBock/ALICEPCGtutorial/QA/overview.md

 * suffix -> _eps_ (_pdf_,_C_,...)

+The config file is  the central place to modify your QA.
+It allows you to specify the used mode, analyzed system, the dataset used and most others settings needed for the different parts of the QA.
+Please note that you should only **use either spaces or tabs as delimiters, but not a mix of the two**, because this can cause problems during execution of the macro.

 **IMPORTANT FOR RUNNING PHOTON QA**

 As we are using TTrees for the photon QA, there is a slightly different approach in this case: